 No society or culture can remain static.
 It keeps on changing with the times to the requirements of the stage of its technological and economic development.
-Pakistan is a part and parcel of a rapidly globalising world and it is not possible to protect its culture from the global influences of the dominant western cultural influences any longer.
-Ease of travel and flow of ideas through print, electronic and social media is transforming the beliefs, behaviour, and attitudes of the people even in the remote corners of the world.
+Pakistan is a part and parcel of a rapidly globalising world and it is not possible to protect its culture from the global influences of the dominant Western cultural influences any longer.
+The ease of travel and flow of ideas through print, electronic, and social media is transforming the beliefs, behaviour, and attitudes of people even in the remote corners of the world.
 Pakistani society and its cultural values are also subject to this phenomenon.

 The same is the case with our dresses, entertainment, means of transportation and communications, modes of governance, etc. Globalisation is also changing our attitudes and behaviour.
-From a joint family to nuclear, a lesser number of children, individualism, role, and status of females, eating habits, and manners are changing with the global trends.
+From a joint family to a nuclear family, a lesser number of children, individualism, role, and status of females, eating habits, and manners are changing with global trends.

-The evolution of a particular national culture takes time which each federating unit contributes.
-Uniformity has the colour of deserts while the beauty of gardens is in their diversity.
+The evolution of a particular national culture takes time, to which each federating unit contributes.
+Uniformity has the colour of deserts, while the beauty of gardens is in their diversity.
 Let a hundred flowers of different varieties and hues bloom rather than having a garden full of roses only.
 Unity in diversity is the hallmark of a true federation.
 Cultural homogeneity cannot be achieved through the barrel of the gun or state edicts.
-Give respect to every major language spoken and let a national language evolve over a period.
+Give respect to every major language spoken, and let a national language evolve over time.

 Thank you very much for reading the article